Melli1234d/eigennesProjektReiseplaner/ARCHITECTURE.md

 Contains all UI Components.
 This includes components of any complexity.
 This folder is structured on a feature-first basis, which is a more scalable architecture approach for medium to large applications.

-##### Explanation of the Atomic-Design Pattern
+##### Explanation of the Directory structure within feature folders

 An inherent "problem" with React is that pretty much everything is a component.
 It is therefore smart to introduce some sort of grouping within the components folder.

-In this project, we therefor put Screens/Pages in a special subfolder inside the the accompanying feature folder.
+In this project, we put Screens/Pages in a special subfolder inside the the accompanying feature folder.

 - Pages/**Screens** ✓ (`components/<feature>/__screens__/<component-name>`, screens in adesso mobile terminology)